Rival Republican tax-cut plans emerging in Congress

 “We create wage inflation, which means the workers get paid more, the workers have more disposable income, the workers spend more.
 And we see the whole trickle-down through the economy, and that’s good for the economy,” Cohn told CNBC.

-“The most excited group out there are big CEOs, about our tax plan,” Cohn added.
-“They all tell me how they excited they are to get a tax plan that makes the United States competitive.”
+CEOs of big companies “all tell me how they excited they are to get a tax plan that makes the United States competitive,” he added.

-Nouriel Roubini, chairman of Roubini Macro Associates, said the House tax bill “is designed in a way that most of the value would go to the wealthy and the corporate sector.”

 The latest version of the House bill would add $1.7 trillion to the federal deficit over 10 years, the nonpartisan Congressional Budget Office said on Wednesday.
 That would violate a congressional budget rule requiring that the tax legislation add no more than $1.5 trillion to the deficit.